likedadah/Shenanibot-public/README.md

 # Running the Bot
-Each time you run the bot, you'll have to naviagate in the terminal to the bot directory and type:
+To run the bot, open a terminal (`cmd` or `PowerShell`) and type the command

-`npm run start`
+`shenanibot`

-Then the terminal window will show the connection process to your Twitch channel and greets you with `"Bot Online!"`
+The terminal window will show the connection process to your Twitch channel.
+(You will likely see the message "error: No response from Twitch."; this is normal and the bot should still function.)

+In your chat, you should see the message "Bot Connected!"

 ## Using Markers
 Markers create "breaks" in the queue.
 This can be used in a couple different ways.